Logo

 What is Salesforce Customization?

-Salesforce Customization is when you make changes that require coding or development.
-These changes go beyond what’s possible with built-in Salesforce tools.
+Salesforce customization involves making changes that require coding or development.
+These changes go beyond what is possible with built-in Salesforce tools.

-Customization gives you complete control over the platform and lets you build advanced features, integrations, and logic that aren’t standard.
+Customization gives you complete control over the platform and allows you to build advanced features, integrations, and logic that are not standard.

 Common Examples of Salesforce Customization:

-• Writing Apex code to create custom logic
+• Writing Apex code to implement custom logic

-• Building Visualforce pages or Lightning Web Components (LWC) for custom UIs
+• Building Visualforce pages or Lightning Web Components (LWC) for custom user interfaces

-• Creating custom APIs to connect Salesforce with other platforms (like ERPs, payment gateways, or mobile apps)
+• Creating custom APIs to integrate Salesforce with other platforms, such as ERPs, payment gateways, or mobile applications

-• Designing complex approval processes not supported by Process Builder
+• Designing complex approval processes that are not supported by Process Builder

 • Building custom quote calculators or product configurators